Boy Erased: Plot

-Later, Jared thinks of a brief encounter he had with an art student in college.
-He uses it when it his time to confess, but Sykes finds holding hands with a boy to be an inadequate admission and pushes him to give more explicit details.
-Jared says he will not lie, so Sykes pushes him to talk about Henry.
-He is shocked and refuses, so Sykes then attempts to make Jared "use his anger" and say he hates his father.
-Jared refuses to do this, as it is Sykes that he is angry with.
+Returning to his moral inventory, Jared thinks of a brief encounter he had with an art student in college.
+He uses it when it is his time to confess, but Sykes pushes him to talk about Henry.
+He refuses, so Sykes attempts to make Jared "use his anger" and say he hates his father.
+Jared refuses, as it is Sykes that he is angry with.

-Jared storms out of the room, retrieves his phone and calls Nancy, begging her to pick him up.
-Sykes, his assistants and the other attendees corner him behind a locked door despite Nancy's presence.
+Jared calls Nancy, begging her to pick him up.
+Sykes, his assistants, and the other attendees corner him behind a locked door despite Nancy's presence.
 Cameron stands up for him and helps get Jared to Nancy, who takes him home.

-Nancy is horrified that she has allowed her husband to enroll Jared in an unvetted program without researching its practices.
-Marshall remains adamant about Jared remaining in the program, but Nancy steadfastly overrules him.
-Soon after, Jared learns from the police, via his mother, that Cameron committed suicide while still in the program's care.
-Marshall approaches Jared to console him, but Jared turns away.
+Nancy is horrified that she has allowed her husband to enroll Jared in an unvetted program.
+Marshall remains adamant about Jared remaining in it, but she overrules him.
+Soon after, Jared learns that Cameron died by suicide while still in the program's care.

 Four years later, Jared is living in New York City with his boyfriend.
 He writes an article that exposes the realities of the Love in Action program.
-Jared returns home to convince his father to read the article and tells him he is the one who must change, not Jared.
-He invites his father to join his mother in visiting him for Christmas.
+He returns home to convince his father to read the article and tells him that he is the one who must change, not Jared.
+He invites his father to join his mother in visiting him at Christmas.